ThibautGery/docker-logging-example/article.md

   log_opt:
     fluentd-tag: "nginx.docker.{{.Name }}"
 ```
-By default the docker-fluentd driver use a default tag: `docker._container_id_ `.
+By default the docker-fluentd driver use a default tag: `docker._container-id_ `.
-We override it to be `nginx.docker._container_name_` with the `log_opt` :
+We override it to be `nginx.docker._container-name_` with the `log_opt`,
 `fluentd-tag: "nginx.docker.{{.Name }}"`.
 It's important that the tag match the
 one in Fluentd.
 You should be able to see the Nginx logs in Fluentd container log.

 Right now, our system is useless.
-We need to send the log to a distant database,
+We need to send logs to a distant database,
 Elasticsearch.